morozov-ext/Docs/README-EN.md

 # **Server weaselcloud-26445**

 ## **Overview**
 The server provides a web environment based on the LEMP stack with a basic set of services.
-It processes HTTP requests through **nginx** and executes PHP scripts via **php-fpm**. **MariaDB** is used as the relational database.
+It handles HTTP requests through **nginx** and executes PHP scripts via **php-fpm**. **MariaDB** is used as the relational database.

 The directory `/var/www/testapp` contains the welcome page files:
 - `index.html`.